pwtail/readme/README.md

 What we see above is a regular synchronous django view.
 Except the last line: `ws.send` cannot really be a synchronous call if it is a server-sent message.
-However, we can imagine that we have a separate service for sending messages, and that `ws.send` uses either a ws connection to it, or any other way of communication.
+However, we can imagine that we have a separate service for sending messages, and that `ws.send` delegates to it.
 So, a perfectly valid django view.

 Now, few people know that we can use the same, or very similar, code to run it asynchronously - without a single await statement (and yes, `ws.send` could be actually a server-sent message then).
 Django can be